Proverb: Conservative language

 Because many proverbs are both poetic and traditional, they are often passed down in fixed forms.
 Though spoken language may change, many proverbs are often preserved in conservative, even archaic, form.
-"Proverbs often contain archaic... words and structures."In English, for example, "betwixt" is not commonly used, but a form of it is still heard (or read) in the proverb "There is many a slip 'twixt the cup and the lip."
+"Proverbs often contain archaic... words and structures."
+In English, for example, "betwixt" is not commonly used, but a form of it is still heard (or read) in the proverb "There is many a slip 'twixt the cup and the lip."
 The conservative form preserves the meter and the rhyme.
-This conservative nature of proverbs can result in archaic words and grammatical structures being preserved in individual proverbs, as has been widely documented, e.g. in Amharic, Greek, Nsenga, Polish, Venda, Hebrew, Giriama, Georgian, Karachay-Balkar, Hausa, and Uzbek.
+This conservative nature of proverbs can result in archaic words and grammatical structures being preserved in individual proverbs, as has been widely documented, e.g. in Amharic, Nsenga, Polish, Venda, Hebrew, Giriama, Georgian, Karachay-Balkar, Hausa, Uzbek, Budu of Congo, Kazakh.

 In addition, proverbs may still be used in languages which were once more widely known in a society, but are now no longer so widely known.
 For example, English speakers use some non-English proverbs that are drawn from languages that used to be widely understood by the educated class, e.g. "C'est la vie" from French and "Carpe diem" from Latin.

 Proverbs are often handed down through generations.
 Therefore, "many proverbs refer to old measurements, obscure professions, outdated weapons, unknown plants, animals, names, and various other traditional matters."

 Therefore, it is common that they preserve words that become less common and archaic in broader society.
 Archaic proverbs in solid form – such as murals, carvings, and glass – can be viewed even after the language of their form is no longer widely understood, such as an Anglo-French proverb in a stained glass window in York.